eran-tau/wacky-wango/README.md

     ```

-Once it's done, you'll need to upload some data into the system.
+2. You'll need to upload some data into the system.
 The repo provides a very small sample you can use or download a real sample file from [here](https://storage.googleapis.com/advanced-system-design/sample.mind.gz)
 To uploaded the sample (Either the one provided or the one you downloaded), use:

     ```sh
     $ python -m wackywango.client upload-sample -h '127.0.0.1' -p 8000 'sample/small_sample.mind.gz'
     ```

-Once done, just go to: http://127.0.0.1:8080/ and enjoy
+3. Once done, just go to: http://127.0.0.1:8080/ and enjoy

 ## Detailed Usage